axisgroup/evaluation-toolkit/1.Following-best-practices/README.md

 * What’s nice to have but not necessary?
 * What doesn’t really make sense?

-### Reduce Cognitive burden/ Cognition is a scarce resource
+### Reduce Cognitive burden/Cognition is a scarce resource

 #### Attention